 Over 150 student nurses are set to be interviewed next month in a bid to boost the ranks of two local hospitals.

-Efforts to improve staffing levels at two of East Yorkshire’s biggest hospitals continue to bear fruit, as Hull and East Yorkshire Hospitals NHS Trust’s ‘Remarkable People, Extraordinary Place’ recruitment campaign continues.
+Efforts to improve staffing levels at two of East Yorkshire’s biggest hospitals continue to bear fruit, as Hull University Teaching Hospitals NHS Trust’s ‘Remarkable People, Extraordinary Place’ recruitment campaign continues.

 Scores of third year nursing students nearing the end of their degree programmes made a bee-line for the Trust at a recent Hull University recruitment fair, where they spoke to hospital representatives about their areas of clinical interest and plans for their future.
 As a result, the Trust has secured interviews with 154 final year nursing students out of a total of 183.

-The students are set to qualify in September, but will be interviewed next month for permanent roles at Hull and East Yorkshire Hospitals NHS Trust, subject to successful completion of their studies.
+The students are set to qualify in September, but will be interviewed next month for permanent roles at Hull University Teaching Hospitals NHS Trust, subject to successful completion of their studies.

 The Trust, which provides hospital care at both Hull Royal Infirmary and Castle Hill Hospital in Cottingham, has been working hard in recent years to revitalise its image and create a better place to work.